standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

-“Well, would two under mistresses do instead of the two of us?” said Mr. Burgess, not feeling {121}self-suppression a duty in this case.
+“Well, would two under mistresses do instead of the two of us?” said Mr. Burgess, not feeling self-suppression a duty in this case.
 “Or is prejudice the one thing regarded in this school?”

 “No, no, Mr. Burgess.
 Come, you know it is